Mayankpratapsingh022/Finetuning-LLMs/Mistral/README.md

-# Finetuning-LLMs
-A collection of code and workflows for fine-tuning various Large Language Models (LLMs) on task-specific datasets

-### Finetuning Mistral-7B with qLoRA & PEFT on SAMSum Dataset
+# Finetuning Mistral-7B with qLoRA & PEFT on SAMSum Dataset

 This project demonstrates how to fine-tune the powerful [Mistral-7B-Instruct-v0.1](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.1) model for text summarization using **Parameter-Efficient Fine-Tuning (PEFT)** and **Quantization** via **qLoRA**.